ad510/black-hole-game/README.md

 Death by Time Manipulation
 ==========================

-By the time your ship touches a time killer, you will have seen the entire lifetime of the universe pass.
-At which point it's game over.
-Made at [CodeDay LA](https://codeday.org/la).
+To play, [click here](https://ad510.github.io/time-dilation-game) or open index.htm.

-Open index.htm or [go here](https://ad510.github.io/time-dilation-game) to play.
+If you approach a time killer, you will time travel into the future.
+But if you ever get close enough to touch one, then by that time you will have time travelled to the end of the universe.
+When that happens, it's game over.
+Originally made at [CodeDay LA](https://codeday.org/la) in February 2016, but I've improved the game since then.

 How it works
 ------------